YunRuiHuang/ICSI499Project/database/readme.md

     summary: update the new password of the user to database, return to user profile

     description: This method require user login first.
-The user id, old password, new password, and the cookie id and timestamp also require.
+The user id, old password, new password in *body*.